IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ## Next steps

-Congratulation's, you have build an application using Intent Architect.
+Congratulations, you have built an application using Intent Architect!

 We will have more Tutorials like these out in the future.